leoaviana/ConsolePortLK/README.md

 # ConsolePortLK

 ## This is not a Wrath of the Lich King Classic AddOn.
-This AddOn represents an learning experiment, it is the backported version of ConsolePort 1.9.17 for World of Warcraft - Wrath of the Lich King legacy client (3.3.5a).
+This AddOn is the backported version of ConsolePort 1.9.17 for World of Warcraft - Wrath of the Lich King legacy client (3.3.5a).<br /><br />

+I have ported it long time ago and never released, now I'm finally sharing what I was able to do. it's not the complete ConsolePort 1.9.17 experience due to missing functionality in the old client Lua API implementation but I believe it is in an usable state, but it has not been extensively tested (raids, instances, battlegrounds) so there might be bugs but I believe I ironed most if not all game breaking bugs.

 <br />